dnc77/dev-cpp/lib/net/tcplib/readme.txt

 callbackUserData().
 A call to waitForClients will wait for accepting connections.
 If using serverasync, the program will resume immediately.
 If using serversync, the call will block.

+Callback functions can be assigned with the several callback*() functions. callbackOnUserReadFd can be used to define the callback to call whenever a user file descriptor is signalled.
+These descriptors can be added and/or removed by calling addUserReadFd() and delUserReadFd() respectively.

 If a callback function was assigned, as soon as a client connects to the server, the callback is called.
-Within the callbackOnConnect, one can assign a data transfer class (netdataraw) to the client socket to allow communication with that client.
-This can be done by netdataraw = netdataraw << socket; Any reads or writes on the netdataraw buffer will automatically be sent over the socket.
+Within the OnClientConnect(), one can assign a data transfer class (netdataraw) to the client socket to allow communication with that client.
+This can be done by netdataraw = netdataraw << socket; Any reads or writes on the netdataraw buffer will automatically be transmitted over the socket.
+To process incoming data, the data transfer class can be used on a call to onClientData().
+When a client disconnects, a call to onClientDisconnect() is made and at this point, any concluding actions can be done.
+The socket will be closed by the server thereafter.

 Create a client instance with the server's ip address and port as parameters to the constructor and call init().
 At this point, there's the option to choose a